kattemolle/LIGRAR/README.md

 ## Random

 Create a random circuit on a patch of the kagome lattice of $3\times 3$ unit cells and show the circuit's coupling graph.
 With probability 2/5, a CNOT is placed along an edge of the connectivity graph.
-With a probability 3/5 a gate from {H,S,T} is chosen uniformly at random and places at a random node.
+With a probability 3/5 a gate from {H,S,T} is chosen uniformly at random and placed at a random node.

 ```python